suyash/kit/README.md

 in large organizations.
 We solve common problems in distributed systems, so you can focus on your business logic.

+This fork adds instrumentation support for [Performance Co-Pilot](http://pcp.io) through its golang client [speed](https://github.com/performancecopilot/speed).

+The examples have also been ported to work with the implemented metrics subpackage and are in the [pcp-examples tree](https://github.com/suyash/kit/tree/pcp-examples/examples)

 - Website: [gokit.io](https://gokit.io)
 - Mailing list: [go-kit](https://groups.google.com/forum/#!forum/go-kit)
 - Slack: [gophers.slack.com](https://gophers.slack.com) **#go-kit** ([invite](https://gophersinvite.herokuapp.com/))